logzio/jmx2graphite/README.md

 - The parameters are key-value pairs, in the format of key=value;key=value;... or key=value,key=value,...
 - The parameters names and functions are exactly as described in Environment Variables section.
 (Except no need to specify JOLOKIA_URL of course)
 - The javaagent.jar is an "Uber-Jar" that shades all of its dependencies inside, to prevent class collisions
 - For example: java -javaagent:jmx2graphite.jar=GRAPHITE_HOSTNAME=graphite.example.com,SERVICE_NAME=PROD.MyAwesomeCategory example.jar
-- To configure Log Level add the configuration LOG_LEVEL=[any of OFF, FATAL, ERROR, WARN, INFO, DEBUG, TRACE, ALL]

 # How to expose JMX Metrics using Jolokia Agent